 Sally Grooms Cowal

-Sally Grooms Cowal is the Senior Vice President and Chief Liaison Officer at Population Services International (PSI), overseeing PSI’s New Business Development, Advocacy, Corporate Marketing, and Communications Departments.
+Sally Grooms Cowal is currently the Senior Vice President for Global Health at the American Cancer Society, where she leads efforts to reduce the global burden of cancer through control, prevention, early treatment and effective global partnerships.
+Prior to her position at the American Cancer Society, Cowal was Senior Vice President and Chief Liaison Officer at Population Services International (PSI), overseeing PSI’s New Business Development, Advocacy, Corporate Marketing, and Communications Departments.
 Ms. Cowal had a distinguished career in the U.S. Foreign Service in which she served in India, Colombia, Israel, New York, Mexico, Washington, and Trinidad and Tobago, where she acted as Ambassador under Presidents Bush and Clinton.
 She became one of the founders of UNAIDS, serving as its deputy director for four years, prior to joining PSI.
 She lives with her husband in Washington.

 Author and Journalist

 Peter Eisner is an award-winning author and journalist with years of experience as a foreign correspondent.
 His most recent books are The Pope’s Last Crusade and The Italian Letter.
 He has worked as an editor and writer for PBS World Focus, the Washington Post, Newsday and the Associated Press.
 He was also the founder of two on-line news agencies: The Public I and Newscom.
 He currently lives in the Washington, DC area.